vmleon/oracle-atp-da/lab4/README.md

 Oracle provides **Oracle Bots Node.js SDK**, a free utility that makes custom components development very easy.

-> We had explained the instalation steps in the Pre-requisites section at the very begining of this lab.
+> We had explained the installation steps in the Pre-requisites section at the very beginning of this lab.

 Ready to create your **Custom Component** scaffolding.